 I’d always wondered, when I lived in land, exactly when sunset was and why they give you such a precise time on the weather forecast.
-It all becomes clear as you watch the golden red globe quickly pass the radius of the earth on the horizon – sunset is the absolute point where it disappears from view – even though the sky stays red and its light for often a good while longer.
+It all becomes clear as you watch the golden red globe quickly pass the radius of the earth on the horizon.
+Sunset is the absolute point where it disappears from view – even though the sky stays red and remains light for usually a good while longer.

-The light from the sun travels further to reach your eyes as it starts to set and drops in the sky, which means more of the light is reflected and scattered by dust, gas, and particles that we can’t see in the atmosphere.
+The light from the sun travels further to reach your eyes as it starts to set and drops in the sky.
+This means that more of its light is reflected and scattered by dust, gas, and particles that we can’t see in the atmosphere.

-Light is made up of the colours of the rainbow, and as my physics teacher said ‘blue gets bent best’ which means it’s on the inside of the rainbow with the shortest wavelength.
-The short wavelength colours of blue and green are easily scattered when they hit the particles in the air, leaving the long wavelength colours of red, orange and yellow to continue travelling in a straight direction that reaches your eye.
+Light is made up of the colours of the rainbow, and as my physics teacher always said ‘blue gets bent best’ which means it’s on the inside of the rainbow with the shortest wavelength.
+The short wavelength colours of blue and green are easily scattered when they hit the particles in the air.
+That leaves the long wavelength colours of red, orange and yellow to continue travelling in a straight direction that reaches your eye.

-The most spectacular colours are seen when the sky contains particles of dust or water, as they reflect light in all directions and bounce out the shorter wavelength colours more effectively, so that you see the reds, pinks and oranges more clearly.
+The most spectacular colours are seen when the sky contains particles of dust or water.
+They reflect light in all directions and bounce out the shorter wavelength colours more effectively, so that you see the reds, pinks and oranges more clearly.

-You might remember a few years ago (in May 2010) when a volcano kept erupting in Iceland and it disrupted air flights left, right and centre.
+You might remember a few years ago (in May 2010) when a volcano kept erupting in Iceland.
+It disrupted air flights left, right and centre.
 At the time, the sunsets over the sea had to be seen to be believed, as they were so exceptionally vibrant.
-The photo (shown) taken then doesn’t do justice to what you could see!

-At sunset, when the sky is particularly clear, you’ll also be able to see the Isle of Man through the edge of the windfarm, far out to sea – which is the two blobs in the photo.
-It’s the only time that it is visible – when the bright light is at the back of it to pick it out against the horizon.
+At sunset, when the sky is particularly clear, you’ll also be able to see the Isle of Man through the edge of the windfarms, far out to sea on the horizon.

 Of course the sky needs to be clear to see the sunset, and full cloud cover obstructs it from view.
 A partly cloudy sky can create some stunning shots, especially with dark clouds and the contrast of the red sun behind them.